juancruzcagnoni/juancruzcagnoni/README.md

 Currently working as SAP BTP Developer.
-Technical degree in Web Design and Programming at Escuela Da Vinci.
+Technical degree in Web Design and Programming.

 If you wanna chat, reach me via juancagnoni@gmail.com